 2. Accounting Standards That Have Been Issued but Have Not Yet Been Adopted

 The Authority is required to disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued but not yet adopted.
-The following key accounting policy changes has been identified:
+The following accounting standards changes have been identified: